-I placed shuttering to hold the 550mm deep concrete, although it could have been just 450mm.
+I placed shuttering to hold approx 550mm deep concrete, although it could have been just 450mm deep.
 I will be mixing the concrete with a helper.
 I found it was best to move a jumbo bag next to the mixer and open up a couple of bags of cement in a wheel barrow to speed up the mixing.
 Also like before I poured the water into the mixer first, 5 lots of blasts (sand and aggregate) followed by one lot of cement.
 This should produce a c25 mix.

 For this side of the piers (two), the concrete based is to be as follows: